 How to find it: San Yin Jiao is located on the inside of the leg above the ankle.
 To find the exact spot, first, you need to locate the highest peak of the ankle and place four fingers across the leg above the peak; the acupressure point is directly above the topmost finger.

 Yong Quan is one of the most helpful acupressure points to connect your energy with the Earth’s.
-It is targeted to treat pain in the neck, headache, dizziness, and even loss of consciousness.
+It is targeted to treat pain in the neck, headache, hip pain, dizziness, and even loss of consciousness.
 It can induce comfort in case you are frightened or anxious about something.
 The acupressure point may be useful in treatment for mental disorders, according to the Alberta College of Acupuncture & Traditional Chinese Medicine.
+You can also stimulate Kl-1 to prevent hair loss.

 How to find it: Yong Quan is located on the sole.
 You can find it more easily when the foot is in plantar flexion – or slightly extended so that the arches activate – about one third the distance from toes to heel.